likecoin/likecoin-wordpress/likecoin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-With this plug-in installed in your site, every Like is a Reward.
+LikeCoin Writing NFT.
+Earn as you write, Collect as you read.

 == Description ==

-LikeCoin is an infrastructure to decentralize publishing.

-Digital evidence can now be secured, validated, and made readily available in perpetuity with #DePub.

-= What DePub offers =

-LikeCoin aims to empower content ownership, authenticity, and provenance.
-Creators can register content metadata to guarantee its integrity by acquiring an [International Standard Content Number (ISCN)](https://docs.like.co/developer/international-standard-content-number-iscn).
-ISCN is a tool to authenticate and track content, just like a digital footprint.

-= Features of LikeCoin WordPress plugin =
+= How does the Writing NFT plugin work? =

-- Register [ISCN](https://docs.like.co/developer/international-standard-content-number-iscn), an immutable metadata registry on blockchain, for your content
-- By publishing to [Matters.news](https://matters.news), store your content on [IPFS](https://docs.ipfs.io/concepts/case-study-likecoin/) - a decentralized file system
-- Monetizing your content by [LikeCoin button](https://docs.like.co/user-guide/creator).
-Share your Civic Liker sponsorship link to your fans for monthly subscription.
+You can publish your WordPress posts as NFTs.
+After installing the plugin:
+- The NFT widget will appear in each post for reader's collection.
+- The published NFT will be listed in your portfolio page.

+By simplifying the minting NFT flow from publishing to selling, writers can focus on creating quality content and engaging with fans.

+The following features help you to publish your post as NFT, and then earn as you write:

+= NFT Widget =
+A mini NFT marketplace that is embedded into your WordPress posts to let readers collect their favorites.

-= Ready for NFT =
+= NFT Portfolio =

-Bringing NFT to publishing.
-Register now, publish anytime.
-LikeCoin helps secure and freeze content metadata permanently, lock and store it in the content registry.
-It will allow your metadata to be accessible for future use and distribution.
-It can also provide a way for the public to verify that the metadata was not changed when a related NFT is minted.
+Your display window of Writing NFT which shows readership and authorship.
+You are what you read, your collection shows your taste, and you can also check the asset value here.

-= Immutable Content Registry =
+= Dynamic Pricing =

-ISCN is a unique identifier to catalog metadata assigned to content such as articles and images.
-It helps to identify the metadata - creator, date, time, location, version - of the content, akin to a book's distinctive ISBN.
+The marketplace will determine the mint price set by a bonding curve.
+The price of Writing NFT will increase automatically after each transaction.

-= Integrated with Decentralized Storage =
+= Decentralized Storage =

-Creators, curators, publishers, and readers can easily circulate and distribute content as ISCN allows for more efficient retrieval from databases.
-LikeCoin chain will dedicate to serve as a metadata registry, and integrate with storage like IPFS and Arweave to provide a one-click solution for users to store their content.

-= Permissionless Participation =

-LikeCoin operates under liquid democracy as a [DAO (Decentralized Autonomous Organization)](https://likecoin.bigdipper.live/proposals).
-Anyone can publish content, build applications and participate in governance without gaining permission.
-No one may censor anyone.
+Saving content metadata on LikeCoin chain, storing content file on IPFS and Arweave, all in one plugin.

 == Trading LikeCoin ==

 [LikeCoin tokens](https://coinmarketcap.com/currencies/likecoin/) can be changed to fiat currencies or other cryptocurrencies such as Bitcoin.
-The most convenient way for trading LikeCoin is on DEX (decentralized exchange) such as [Osmosis](https://osmosis.zone) and [Emeris](https://emeris.com/), which can be used immediately with a LikeCoin wallet like Keplr without registering any account.
+The most convenient way for trading LikeCoin is on DEX (decentralized exchange) such as [Osmosis](https://osmosis.zone), which can be used immediately with a LikeCoin wallet like Keplr without registeration.

 You can also trade LikeCoin on centralized exchanges such as [Liquid](https://app.liquid.com/exchange/LIKEUSDT), [DigiFinex](https://www.digifinex.com/en-ww/trade/USDT/LIKE) and [ZB.com](https://www.zb.com/en/).
 Information of the LikeCoin token (LIKE) can be found in [Coingecko](https://www.coingecko.com/en/coins/likecoin), [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and [Big Dipper](https://likecoin.bigdipper.live/) blockchain explorer.

 == Contribution ==

 LikeCoin is an open-source project.
 You are welcome to contribute to the plugin on [Github](https://github.com/likecoin/likecoin-wordpress) if you are a developer.

 Welcome to sponsor LikeCoin by being our [Civic Liker](https://liker.land/foundation/civic).